wp-plugins/fastest-live-scores-football-widgets/readme.txt

 Powered by CrowdScores, our widgets cover all the major competitions from across the globe.

-To request your free widget key contact us at info@fastestlivescores.com
+To request your free widget key contact us at info@fastestlivescores.com Please include your website URL in the widget key request.

 == Installation ==